-The Public Contracts Regulations (PCR) and amendments set out the legal framework for public procurement.
+The EU Procurement Directives set out the legal framework for public procurement.
 They apply when public authorities and utilities seek to acquire goods, services, civil engineering or building works.
 They set out procedures which must be followed before awarding a contract when its value exceeds the published thresholds.
+They are incorporated into UK law by the Public Contract Regulations 2015 and amendments.

-From 1 January 2021 it is necessary to advertise in Find a Tender (FTS) in the case of contracts to which the Regulations apply.
+It is necessary to advertise in the Official Journal of the European Union (OJEU) in the case of contracts to which the Regulations apply.
 To confirm whether a contract necessitates advertising, Spending Officers shall contact Corporate Procurement to seek advice prior to processing any tender.

-Any contract for the provision of goods or services for which the estimated contract values exceeds the limits stated in 4.4 (formal tender in accordance with PCR 2015) must be advertised in Find a Tender irrespective of the method of letting the contract.
+Any contract for the provision of goods or services for which the estimated contract values exceeds the limits stated in 6.7 (formal tender in accordance with EU legislation) must be advertised in the OJEU irrespective of the method of letting the contract.